JBCL About Time Professional - Time Recording

 convenient coloured button on each screen.

-program does allow this, you can enter a temporary description for a
+The program does allow this, you can enter a temporary description for a job

-job or matter and use it as normal, but you will have to put in the
+or matter and use it as normal, but you will have to put in the correct

 Setup Options